-I love both carrot cake and chocolate cake, but for some reason couldn’t see the point of combining the two to make chocolate carrot cake.
+I love both carrot cake and chocolate cake, but for some reason couldn't see the point of combining the two to make chocolate carrot cake.
 Why ruin a carrot cake with chocolate or vice versa?
-Misgivings aside, I finally tried a recipe for Chocolate Carrot Cake.
+Misgivings aside, I finally tried a recipe for it.

-This Chocolate Carrot Cake, adapted from a Mrs. Fields recipe, is made with the usual carrot cake proportions, but rather than spices, includes a half cup of cocoa powder and some pineapple.
+This old Mrs. Fields recipe is made with the usual carrot cake proportions.
+However, rather than the usual spices, it includes a half cup of cocoa powder.
 In the introduction, Mrs. Fields promises the cocoa is not overpowering and that the cake has the moist crumb you expect from good carrot cake.
-This was reassuring, because my main motivation for making this cake was that I’d become obsessed with brown carrot cakes (as opposed to very orange ones) and didn’t necessarily want chocolate flavor.
+This was reassuring, because my main motivation for making this cake was that I'd become obsessed with brown carrot cakes (as opposed to very orange ones) and didn't necessarily want chocolate flavor.

-In conclusion, I am now determined to try more chocolate carrot cakes.
-After making this one, I found Chef Scott Peacock’s recipe, which uses a tablespoons of cocoa powder and a full tablespoon of cinnamon.
-As much as we loved the Mrs. Field’s version, I’ll have to try the 1 tablespoon cocoa version for comparison.
+In conclusion, I am now determined to try more carrot cakes with cocoa powder.
+After making this one, I found Chef Scott Peacock's recipe, which uses a tablespoons of cocoa powder and a full tablespoon of cinnamon.
+As much as we loved the Mrs. Field's version, I'll have to try the 1 tablespoon cocoa version for comparison.

 - 1 teaspoon salt

 - ⅓ to ½ cup unsweetened natural cocoa powder